 Students may complete a Master of Science in Civil Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
 The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
 Further semester hours may vary based on Civil Engineering concentration.

-Students in the MS in Civil Engineering program have five concentrations from which to choose:
+Students in the MS in Civil Engineering program have six concentrations from which to choose:

 This program is intended for students interested in construction management and engineering or a closely related field.
 It includes required core courses primarily from the Department of Civil and Environmental Engineering, complemented by electives in civil and environmental engineering and other departments such as mechanical and industrial engineering and business administration.
 Based on proven proficiency in given areas, students may waive certain core courses and replace them with alternate elective courses.